 - Contact him: 586-381-4387

 - What makes his approach unique: “My approach varies with every client,” he says.
-“I try to take into account what the goals of the client are along with their current fitness level, previous fitness experience, current motivation and with the time they can devote to being healthier.
-From there, we come up with a plan for success for that person.
+“I try to take into account what the goals of the client are along with their current fitness level, previous fitness experience and current motivation level.
+We try to find a program that fits in with the time they can devote to being healthier.
 Everyone is so different that there shouldn’t be a one-size-fits-all routine.
-Overall, I try to encourage living a healthier lifestyle for success, not just taking a short term approach and focus only on a few workouts or a quick fix.”
+Overall, I try to encourage living a healthier lifestyle for success, not just taking a short-term approach and focus only on a few workouts or a quick fix.”

-- Where she works: Owner, founder and president of Body by Jenn, 6750 Orchard Lake Road, Bloomfield Township; Gray also comes to clients’ homes
+- Where she works: Owner, founder and president of Body by Jenn, 6750 Orchard Lake Road, Bloomfield Township; and 2901 Commerce Crossing, West Bloomfield.
+Gray also comes to clients’ homes.

 - Contact her: 248-761-2321 or BodybyJenn.com